This is the privacy notice of Beebooh.com. In this document, "we", "our", or "us" refer to Beebooh.com.

 Payment information is never taken by us or transferred to us either through our website or otherwise.
 Our employees never have access to it.

-At the point of payment, the payment is collected by Square.
-That page may be branded to look like a page on our website, but it is not controlled by us.
+At the point of payment, the payment is collected by Square for product sales and Stripe for agent packs.
+The relevant page may be branded to look like a page on our website, but it is not controlled by us.

 9. Communicating with us